Lifting and access

 • Wheel and tire service areas with compact lifting needs

-• Workshops that need retrofit routes for existing bays
+• Workshops that need retrofit options for existing bays

 • Dealer groups that want consistent lift and access standards across sites